How to Market an Event: 75 Ideas to Promote an Event

 We have an on-page SEO checklist that can help you optimize every page of your site (and you can get it for free!).

 46. Send out at least one press release.
-Although they’re not as glamorous as they used to be, press releases are still a great way to get your important news in front of the people who want to report it.
+Although they’re not as glamorous as they used to be, press releases are still a great option for promoting events and getting your important news in front of the people who want to report it.
 Don’t limit yourself to just one: you can send out releases when you announce the event, when you announce new guests, or when anything else newsworthy happens.

 48. Contact relevant bloggers.
 For some events, bloggers can be a more powerful force than the local news.
-Locate a few in your industry and shoot them a quick email about your event, asking if they’d be willing to share the news on their blog.
+Locate a few in your industry and shoot them a quick email about your event, asking if they’d be willing to market your event on their blog.
 You can even invite them to attend for free, if you like.

 49. Buy a few online ads.
 Look for websites in your niche selling ad space.
-An event ad on a relevant, well-known blog or site can attract attention and clicks.
+Promoting events online with an ad on a relevant, well-known blog or site can attract attention and clicks.
 Here’s an example of one from Search Engine Land:

 50. Look into sponsored content.
 Some websites now offer special forms of sponsored content that is a mix between advertising and content marketing — it looks like an article, but there’s usually a “sponsored by” tagline at the end with a call to action for a brand or business.
 You could certainly do this to promote your event, but remember that relevance is crucial!